 So what do you do to combat the backlash — or, better yet, avoid it altogether?

 Practicing empathy for your customer about the changes coming their way lets them know you’re designing the experience with them in mind.
-Guiding them through a user-centered rollout of your new design shows you’re transparent, iterative, and honing in on ways to help them have the best possible experience.

 4 Steps to Winning Over Your Customers with a New Design Rollout

 Just like conducting usability testing in the design process, you’ll want to apply usability testing to your rollout with existing customers.
-This is an important preliminary step because it allows you to gauge your customer’s expectations around the new design and anticipate any points of friction.
+This is an important preliminary step because it allows you to assess your customer’s expectations around the new design and anticipate any points of friction.